 Patients who have fully impacted wisdom teeth generally get I.V. sedation at the Oral Surgeon’s office.
 However, partially or fully erupted third molars are often removed with local anesthetic only at our office.
 It really depends on a patient’s level of apprehension.
 Nitrous oxide (laughing gas) can help alleviate stress around the procedure and has no lasting side effects.

 Only meeting with an experienced dentist can ensure that patients are getting the necessary treatment when it comes to wisdom teeth.
 However, there are some consequences that may follow if teeth are not extracted, particularly impacted ones.
 These include:

 - Extensive tooth decay and cavities that can’t be filled due to their location in the mouth.
 Even teeth hidden below the gums can decay!

 - Damage to neighboring teeth due to painful collision with the teeth’s roots

 - Disease and infection, particularly of the gums and the soft tissue surrounding the wisdom teeth

 - Cheek biting due to poor position

-- Bite problems due to wisdom teeth interfering with the normal path of closure of the jaw
+- Bite problems due to wisdom teeth interfering with the normal path of the closure of the jaw